aiven/devportal/docs/products/flink/concepts/managed-service-features.rst

 ------------------------
 The default restart strategy of the cluster is set to `Failure Rate`.
 This controls how Apache Flink restarts in case of failures during job execution.
 Administrators can change this setting in the advanced configuration options of the service.

-For more information on available options, refer to `Apache Flink's fault tolerance <https://nightlies.apache.org/flink/flink-docs-master/docs/deployment/config/#fault-tolerance>`_ documentation.
+For more information on available options, refer to `Apache Flink fault tolerance <https://nightlies.apache.org/flink/flink-docs-master/docs/deployment/config/#fault-tolerance>`_ documentation.

 Disaster recovery
 -----------------